kresnasatya/dev.kresna.me/src/posts/from-livewire-to-100000-volt.md

 > The choice is back to you.

 With the many choice above, sometimes it can lead you to a "trap".
 If you implement one of among choice above, my prediction is you will get two file: a Livewire Controller in `App\Livewire` and a Livewire View in `resources/views/livewire`.
-When you want to edit something then you must stand by to split your brain between those two things.
+When you want to edit something then you must stand by to split your brain between logic in `App\Livewire` and blade in `resources/views/livewire`.
 If the components around 10 to 20 is okay.
-But, how about more than 20 components.
+But, how about more than 20 components?
 No no no no! 😱 I get a nightmare.

-Fortunately, Livewire Volt come to rescue.
+Fortunately, [Livewire Volt](https://livewire.laravel.com/docs/volt) come to rescue.
 With Volt, the controller and view merge into a single file which is the view it self.
-Also, with Volt, I just need to focus my brain into a single file.
+I just need to focus my brain to a single file.
 Let's give a shot by create a simple Livewire Volt component called Counter.

 ```sh
 # Make sure you install livewire/volt first!